Arsenal on this day in history. The February Files.

 2 February 1896: Burnley 6 Arsenal 1.
 Some Arsenal handbooks have this date listed but the game was actually played on Saturday 1 February.

-2 February 1907: Arsenal 2 Bristol City 1, FA cup en route to second semi final.
+2 February 1907: Arsenal 2 Bristol City 1, in the FA cup en route to the second consecutive semi final.
 31,300 turn up at the Manor.
-Arsenal played Bristol Rovers in the next round and Barnsley in the quarter finals before losing in the semi.
+Arsenal played Bristol Rovers in the next round and Barnsley in the quarter finals.
 See also here

 2 February 1957: Arsenal 6 Sheffield W 3.
-The first season in 20 years in which any club scored over 100 goals (both Man U and Tottenham did) while Arsenal who came 5th scored 85.
+(Herd 3, Tapscott 2, Bloomfield).
+It was the first season in 20 years in which any club scored over 100 goals (both Man U and Tottenham did) while Arsenal who came 5th scored 85.
 In the following match Arsenal lost 2-6 to Man U.

 2 February 1968: Bobby Gould signed from Coventry, his first club.
 He played for 10 clubs in all, and Coventry was the only one where he stayed for more than two seasons.